Stop the Rot

 B: Through research trials, identify onion production practices, environmental factors and inoculum sources that impact bacterial diseases, then use this knowledge to develop effective, practical solutions for managing bacterial diseases.

-This work is supported by Specialty Crops Research Initiative Award 2019-51181-30013 from the USDA National Institute of Food and Agriculture.
+This work was supported by Specialty Crops Research Initiative Award 2019-51181-30013 from the USDA National Institute of Food and Agriculture.
 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture.

 New Onion World Magazine article, in the May/June 2022 issue: